sagemath/sage-archive-2023-02-01/src/doc/en/developer/conventions.rst

 Headings of Sage Library Code Files
 ===================================

-The top of each Sage code file should follows this format:
+The top of each Sage code file should follow this format:

 ::